Darren-Choo/SC1015-DataSci-AI_Python/README.md

 In this section, we prepared and cleaned the dataset to retrieve variables that are useful for your project Carried out the following tasks:

-1.	**Identifying Irrelevant and relevant variables in our dataset.
+1.	**Identifying** Irrelevant and relevant variables in our dataset.
-2.	**visualised missing data using the missingno Library.
+2.	**Visualised** missing data using the missingno Library.
-3.	**Dropping variables with more than 60% of missing data.
+3.	**Dropping** variables with more than 60% of missing data.
 10 variables were dropped.

 ## Exploratory Data Analysis